 When your baby has grown to become a toddler, she or he will most likely start picking up a spoon and trying to feed her- or himself.
 Let it take time and don’t rush it.
 Your little one is just beginning to master the art of eating.
 By this time, solid food including healthy snacks, are the primary source of nutrition, but you can still breastfeed your child as much as he or she wants.

-Our three-piece children’s cutlery set is perfect for this age and designed to fit small hands and beautiful table settings.
+Our three-piece children’s cutlery sets are perfect for this age and designed to fit small hands and beautiful table settings.
 The knife, fork and spoon have large and well-rounded handles that help the first-time eater get a good grip.

-At this age, games or moody breakouts can cause food to go everywhere.
+At this age, playing "fun games" or having small tantrums at the table can cause food to go everywhere.
 To avoid lots of changes of clothes, our baby bibs have a wide fit covering both shoulders and chest, as well as a large front pocket to catch any mealtime messes.
 And don’t worry – we have bibs with long sleeves too for our extra creative and playful little ones.

 Two to three years